Wouter1/EMU-driver/README.md

 Installation
 ========
-1. Use the original EMU driver provided by E-MU
+1. Use the original EMU driver provided by E-MU (http://support.creative.com/Products/ProductDetails.aspx?catID=237&catName=USB+Audio%2fMIDI+Interfaces&subCatID=611&subCatName=USB+Audio%2fMIDI+Interfaces&prodID=15185&prodName=0404+USB+2.0&bTopTwenty=1&VARSET=prodfaq:PRODFAQ_15185,VARSET=CategoryID:237)
 2. Use the control panel to set the EMU speed to 96 kHz
+3. Turn off the EMU device

 Then proceed installing this new driver:

-3. Run the kextInstall script
+4. Run the kextInstall script
-4. enter your admin password at the prompt
+5. enter your admin password at the prompt

 or

-3. manually copy EMUUSBAudio.kext into  /System/Library/Extensions/
+4. manually copy EMUUSBAudio.kext into  /System/Library/Extensions/
-4. reboot
+5. reboot

 The original version of the driver 'EMUUSBAudio original.kext' is also provided here.
 You can copy that one back to  /System/Library/Extensions/ and reboot restore the original driver.